January 2023

 HOW SUSTAINABLE ARE MUSHROOMS?

 Mushrooms’ farming process makes them one of the most sustainable foods on the planet.
-That is because mushroom cultivation demands minimal land space, and high yields are produced from a minimal initial physical footprint.
+Cultivation demands minimal land space, and high yields are produced from a minimal initial physical footprint.

 Additionally, mushroom growers are ultimate recyclers, gathering organic waste from other sectors of the agriculture industry and composting it into a substrate, which is the organic matter in which mushrooms grow.
 Reusing organic byproducts from plant or animal farming contributes to a circular economy with minimal waste generation.